Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Hurstville has 141 active public transport stops offering a mix of train and bus services.
-These stops are served by 47 different routes, collectively handling 11,819 weekly passenger trips.
+These stops are served by 47 routes, facilitating 11,819 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 122 meters to the nearest stop.
+Predominantly residential, Hurstville sees most residents commuting outward.
+Cars remain the primary mode of transport at 44%, followed by trains at 38% and buses at 10%.
+The area has an average vehicle ownership of 0.7 per dwelling, below the regional norm.

 Frequently Asked Questions - Transport